elderkampbell/elderkampbell/README.md

 **`Developer, Techlead and IT Specialist `**

-I'm a full stack student at Trybe currently working at an ISP as Tech Lead/IT Specialist for 5+ years.
+I'm a full stack developer studying at Trybe currently working at an ISP as Tech Lead/IT Specialist for 5+ years.

 ---